CodeDocsJECRC/CD201/WebDev Resources/Lecture 1/README.md

 ## Assignment

+**Submission Deadline** : Sept 7

 1. First analyse all the tags used in the web page discussed in lecture and rewrite the whole code.
 2. Create two web pages which consist of the following things in page and link them so that one page can be opened from other.

-div
+- div
-a
+- a
-img
+- img
-form
+- form
-table
+- table
-nav
+- nav
-aside
+- aside
-footer
+- footer
-header
+- header
-All semantic tags
+- All semantic tags
-copyright
+- copyright
-paragraph
+- paragraph
-em
+- em
-strong
+- strong
-All types of lists
+- All types of lists
-classes
+- classes
-script
+- script
-HTML media (audio tag)
+- HTML media (audio tag)

+**Note** : How to submit the assignment will be taught in extra 'Git & GitHub' Lecture before Lecture 2.